 - OptimalResume™, brought to you by Cornell Career Services, offers you comprehensive tools to develop, create, manage, and share your professional credentials and practice interviews.

-- Search for workshops and events available on a variety of career related topics.
+- Search for workshops and events available on a variety of career related topics - all listed in Handshake.

 There are many resources available to assist you when looking for a full-time job, summer job or internship, research opportunity, winter externship, or volunteer experience.